timmahrt/pyJuliusAlign/README.md

     $datadir = $ARGV[0];
   }
   ```
   - Also in the configuration section, I recommend setting `$hmmdefs` to an absolute path e.g. `$hmmdefs="/Users/tmahrt/segmentation-kit/models/hmmdefs_monof_mix16_gid.binhmm"; # monophone model`
+  - Make sure to set silence appropriately.
+If you have clearly marked the edges of speech, you'll want to turn off silence marking.
+If you have not done so (for example, your recording only includes a single utterance) then you'll want to have the segmentation kit expect silence at the start and end of your recording.

 Sox - http://sox.sourceforge.net/
  - Converts the sampling frequency of the audio if needed.